-Before we share some of our professional tips for maintaining healthy skin during the winter months, let’s look at how the changes in temperature and humidity can negatively impact your skin’s health.
+Before we share some of our tips for maintaining healthy skin during the winter months, let’s look at how the changes in temperature and humidity can negatively impact your skin’s health.
 The main cause for concern during winter months is dryness.
 Cold weather usually means decreased humidity.
 Additionally, windy winter weather and the use of heaters will further strip the skin of moisture.
 Dry skin can feel scaly and look ashy.
 The dry skin is likely to feel chapped or tight, and it may even crack open and bleed.
 Those who suffer from chronic skin conditions like eczema are much more likely to deal with flare-ups during winter months.
 The main goal of skin care during winter months is to avoid stripping moisture from the skin and take steps to alleviate dryness.
-Keep reading to learn more about how Dr. Green helps her patients keep skin soft and moisturized throughout the winter months.
+Keep reading to learn more about how to keep skin soft and moisturized throughout the winter months.

 Turn Down the Heat

-According to Dr. Green, the first step is adjusting your bathing routine.
-She said, “I recommend turning down the heat in the shower or bath, as hot water can worsen dry skin.”
+The first step is adjusting your bathing routine.
+We recommend turning down the heat in the shower or bath, as hot water can worsen dry skin.
 You should also limit your bath and shower time as prolonged exposure will further dry out your skin.
 Instead, take short showers or baths with warm rather than very hot water.
 You may also want to apply a moisturizer immediately following your shower or bath.

 Use a Thick, Cream-Based Moisturizer